creativity and nature lover at heart

 Long answer: My very first photo gig was a wedding in 2004 that I shot for $200.
 Ahh hahaha!
 That was a rude awakening in what it took to shoot a wedding.
 Needless to say they got what they payed for and it turned out to be a valuable lesson for me.
 Over the next decade I shot weddings occasionally and that was far more than enough for me to decide that shooting them just wasn't for me.
 Not sure why it even took that long to figure it out.
 Oh yeah, the $ got better.
 Haha!

 I've got BIG TIME respect for the people that are full time wedding photographers and will leave that challenging craft/art to them.
 Holler if you would like a referral.
-I know many skilled artists at that craft.
+I know many skilled wedding photographer from entry level to high end.

 Do you have references?

-Absolutely!
-Shoot me a message, and I can provide you references and if more info is needed then a basic resume or detailed vitae,
+Of course!
+Shoot me a message, and I can provide you references.
+If additional info is needed then I have a basic resume or detailed vitae for you.

 You can also see what others have to say in the testimonials section which is linked at the bottom of this page.